patrickbwarren/transam-triton/EMULATOR.md

   0    1     2708 chip select enabled         port C & 0x0C = 0x04
   1    0     2708 initiate programming pulse  port C & 0x0C = 0x08
 ```
-where the logic test is as implemented in the emulator.
+The logic test is exactly as implemented in the emulator.
 In summary:

 - To _read_ data from the EPROM, set the control word to `0x98`, load
-  the least significant 8 bits of the required address onto port B, OR
+  the least significant 8 bits of the required address onto port B, logical OR
   the most significant two bits of the address with `0x04` (chip
   select enabled) and output these 4 bits to port C, and then read the
   data from port A.

 - To _write_ data to the EPROM, set the control word to `0x88`, load
-  the least significant 8 bits of the required address onto port B, OR
+  the least significant 8 bits of the required address onto port B, logical OR
   the most significant two bits of the address with `0x08`, and output
   these 4 bits to port C to initiate programming pulse.

 - To _test_ whether the programming pulse is complete one should read
   the top 4 bits of port C; if the high bit (bit 7) is zero the
-  programming pulse is finished
+  programming pulse is finished.

 In the emulator the 1 ms is not emulated so that after initiating the
 programming pulse the bit 7 of port C is always set to 0.

-The Monitor code that implements the 'Z' function is tightly written.
+For completeness, the L7.2 Monitor code that implements the 'Z'

-The entry point from L7.2 monitor is at address `0F1C` and the code
+function is given next (for an analysis, see notes below).
+The entry
-is as follows:
+point from the function prompt is at address `0F1C`:
 ```
 0F1C  CD 08 02  CALL    0208    ; prompt for start address, return in HL
 0F1F  0E 64     MVI     C,64    ; number of write cycles is 0x64 = 100 decimal